prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 <!---
 For the detailed rationales behind each 2.0 Remote-Write decision, see: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md
 -->
 The Remote-Write protocol is designed to be stateless; there is strictly no inter-message communication.
-As such the protocol is not considered "streaming."
+As such the protocol is not considered "streaming".
 To achieve a streaming effect multiple messages should be sent over the same connection using e.g. HTTP/1.1 or HTTP/2.
 "Fancy" technologies such as gRPC were considered, but at the time were not widely adopted, and it was challenging to expose gRPC services to the internet behind load balancers such as an AWS EC2 ELB.

 The Remote-Write protocol contains opportunities for batching, e.g. sending multiple samples for different series in a single request.
 It is not expected that multiple samples for the same series will be commonly sent in the same request, although there is support for this in the Proto Message.